Saxon Hotel, Villas & Spa

 Johannesburg, South Africa

-The Saxon Boutique Hotel & Spa's 53 luxury rooms & suites offer the ultimate in stylish accommodation in an attractive and secure Johannesburg suburb.
+The Saxon Hotel, Villas & Spa's 53 luxury rooms & suites offer the ultimate in stylish accommodation in an attractive and secure Johannesburg suburb.
 The hotel has extensive facilities including a swimming pool, spa and a choice of bars and restaurants.

 At a Glance